-7. Public procurement New guidance where The use of below measures is The use of below measures is subject to Emergency mode during emergency necessary for the subject to the activation of the the activation of the Single Market Efficigency mode during energency functioning of the Single Single Market emergency mode: emergency mode: Market in times of crises on: Single Warket emergency mode. emergency mode.
-Warket in times of crises on.
-New provision on joint Targeted amendments of the ✓ the use of emergency procurement/common purchasing Procurement Directives allowing provisions of public by the Commission for some or all Member States to derogate from procurement Member States, including innovation existing public procurement (negotiated procedure) procurement if requested by the procedures/suspend the application of by individual Member Member States 103 , with MS budget the Procurement Directives for States and/or joint whereby the Commission draws up procurement of crisis-relevant products occasional procurement the proposal for framework during a specific timeframe during the by several Member agreement organising in detail the crisis 104 .
+7. Public procurement New guidance where The use of below measures is The use of below measures is subject to Emergency mode during emergency necessary for the subject to the activation of the the activation of the Single Market Linergeney mode functioning of the Single Single Market emergency mode: emergency mode: Market in times of crises on: Single Murilet emergency mouel chief geney mouer New provision on joint Targeted amendments of the \checkmark the use of emergency procurement/common purchasing Procurement Directives allowing provisions of public by the Commission for some or all Member States to derogate from procurement Member States, including innovation existing public procurement (negotiated procedure) procurement if requested by the procedures/suspend the application of by individual Member the Procurement Directives for States and/or joint whereby the Commission draws up procurement of crisis-relevant products occasional procurement the proposal for framework during a specific timeframe during the by several Member agreement organising in detail the crisis 104 .
 States under the joint procurement to be signed by Procurement Directives the participating Member States.
 New provision on joint ✓ voluntary coordination Such procurement would exclude procurement/common purchasing by of public procurement any joint/coordinated the Commission for some or all Member action by individual procurement by the same Member States, including innovation procurement Member States during States that does not involve the which would exclude any procurement the crisis Commission at the same time. by any Member States jointly or individually at the same time.
-105 It could New provision obliging the Member allow the Commission to derogate from States to coordinate with and several steps of normal procurement consult other Member States and procedures under the Financial the Commission prior to engaging Regulation. (possibility to provide proof in individual procurement action or evidence on exclusion and selection of crisis-relevant products during the criteria after signature of contract crisis. provided that a declaration on honour has been submitted in this regard before the New guidance where necessary for award; the functioning of the Single Market in times of crises on: the Commission may modify the contract, as necessary to adapt to the evolution of
+105 It could New provision obliging the Member allow the Commission to derogate from States to coordinate with and several steps of normal procurement consult other Member States and procedures under the Financial the Commission prior to engaging Regulation. (possibility to provide proof in individual procurement action or evidence on exclusion and selection of crisis-relevant products during the criteria after signature of contract crisis. provided that a declaration on honour has been submitted in this regard before the New guidance where necessary for award; the functioning of the Single Market , in times of crises on: the Commission may modify the contract, as necessary to adapt to the evolution of 1 as necessary to adapt to the evolution of